apache/pekko-grpc/docs/src/main/paradox/apidesign.md

 Validators for ScalaPB stubs are provided by [scalapb-validate](https://github.com/scalapb/scalapb-validate).

 Follow the [documentation](https://scalapb.github.io/docs/validation) to update `project/build.sbt`
-in order to generate the validators using `sbt-protoc` (@ref[used by Akka gRPC](buildtools/sbt.md#sbt-protoc-settings)).
+in order to generate the validators using `sbt-protoc` (@ref[used by Pekko gRPC](buildtools/sbt.md#sbt-protoc-settings)).

-With the default parameters and target set by Akka gRPC, additions to your `build.sbt` should be:
+With the default parameters and target set by Pekko gRPC, additions to your `build.sbt` should be:

 @@snip[build.sbt](/sbt-plugin/src/sbt-test/gen-scala-server/10-scalapb-validate/build.sbt) { #setup }